back to all news and opinions

 Getting a tax credit advance doesn’t rule out the finance options above – in fact, it helps you maximise your leverage even more when it’s part of your overall funding stack.
 It makes credit available to a lot of companies who struggle to qualify for other types of finance, for example:

-• You don’t need to be generating revenue or pitch a profitable business case; you simply need to be spending in the right areas
+• You don’t need to be generating revenue or pitching a profitable business case; you simply need to be spending in the right areas

 • You can be making a loss